Part 1: Changing systems means changing GOVERNANCE Systems. Read it here.

 Creating the conditions for authentic consent provides the architecture for systems that can no longer ignore the needs of whole groups of people.
 Alexis Flanagan says: “Consent is a bedrock norm that applies just as much in governance [and the violence it has perpetuated] as in domestic or sexual violence.”

 Most of the decision-making habits we all inherited reinforce and replicate inequity.
 These habits can be deeply entrenched in our culture and our own practices.
-This is why we created the Consent Boot Camp for groups who are ready to start experiencing the results of Consent-based Decision-making directly as these game changing practices become a part of your culture.
+This is why we created the Consent Breakthrough Experience for groups who are ready to start experiencing the results of Consent-based Decision-making directly as these game changing practices become a part of your culture.

 The quality of decision-making depends on the coherence of the Purpose.
 Purpose and Strategy are at the center in this diagram – as they are in every initiative.
 These provide the touchstones for creating enthusiasm for Participation and Resourcing, as well as developing the initiative’s Agreements and Value Propositions.
 Without coherent purpose and value, collaborations can turn chaotic or fall apart.